Jerry-Shaw/Nervsys/README.md

     Output data will be also captured as in CGI mode and outputs via STDOUT.

-    Don't forget to use "-r result" or "--return result" to capture output result.
+    Don't forget to use "-r result" or "--record result" to capture output data.
-    If the time is too short to run extenal programs, use "-t ms" or "--timeout ms"
+    If time is too short to run extenal programs, use "-t ms" or "--timeout ms"

     In CLI mode, we have 3 globle variables named "PHP_PID", "PHP_CMD" and "PHP_EXE".